Creating a Storage Event Task

 runner.run_forever()

-Creating an object in the bucket that the task is registered on results in a job being submitted:
+Creating an object in the bucket where the task is registered results in a job being submitted:

 Creating an object